-With our project defined, we began work on the campaign.
-I helped A.O.P. shoot the project video, come up with rewards, and plan the launch.
-As we were getting everything ready President Obama started talking about patent trolls and this obscure topic was all over the news.
-We were all excited about the potential of the campaign and even had some big interviews lined up in major press outlines.
-Then, due to forces beyond our control, the project had to be put on hold, and the launch was canceled.
-We did eventually launch the campaign in December of that same year, but by that time press had moved on and we had lost our momentum.
+Once we had redefined the project, I helped A.O.P. shoot a project video, come up with rewards, and plan the launch.
+Around this time, President Obama started talking about the patent troll problem, turning this once-obscure topic into front-page news.
+We hurried to get everything ready and even managed to line up press coverage of our project in prominent media outlets.
+Then, due to forces beyond our control, the project had to be put on hold.
+We did eventually launched the campaign in December of 2013, but by that time, the press had moved on, and we had lost our momentum.

 Even though the campaign did not turn out the way, I hoped, working with A.O.P. on this complex and important project has been a highlight of my career.
 If you are interested, you can check out the project page below.